 To Carry the Call with the Head suggests having a solid grasp on an area of expertise.
-In the field of psychology, it includes thinking critically, making decisions with authority, and accumulating a plentiful and available reservoir of knowledge.
-There is a strong foundation upon which to build in psychology.
+In the field of psychology, it includes thinking critically, making decisions with

 To Carry the Call with the Hand is turning knowledge into power and living with conviction.
 With a passion for action, it is improving society, it is helping those who cannot help themselves, it is having compassion, and it is being Christ-like.
 To truly minister and offer healing, one must champion justice and embrace the disadvantaged through loving acts of social justice.